 We are delighted to sponsor 'Grayson Perry: Who Are You?' at the NPG (24 October 2014 – 15 March 2015), building upon our rich heritage inextricably linked to London and the creative industries.

 The creation of this cycle of works of art features a range of Britons, all of whom embody a particularly potent aspect of contemporary British identity.
-The sitters – individuals, families and groups, will have their portraits created in a range of media, including ceramics, bronze and a new large tapestry.
-This display will offer the first chance to see the works featured in a three part Channel 4 series ‘Grayson Perry: Who Are You?’ to be aired in the autumn 2014.
+The sitters – individuals, families and groups, have had their portraits created in a range of media, including ceramics, bronze and a new large tapestry.
+This display offers the chance to see the works featured in a three part Channel 4 series ‘Grayson Perry: Who Are You?’ aired in the autumn 2014.

 Royal Opera House

 We share a fascinating history with the Royal Opera House.
 Our earliest connection with Covent Garden dates back to 1733 and in the early nineteenth century Thomas Coutts, a partner in the bank, became a shareholder of the theatre.

 We have sponsored productions at the opera house since 2003 and are very pleased to continue this relationship in 2013 when we are production sponsor of La rondine with a sensational cast including Angela Gheorghiu with Ermonela Jaho, Vittorio Grigolo and Sabina Puértolas.